 “Yeah, as long as you don’t get killed.”

-“Serious.
-Look around this valley, all these tech businesses, they were built on orders of the Defense Department.
-And with the Cold War over we need something new to keep the wheels turning.”
+“Serious, look around at all these tech businesses.
+This whole valley was built because of the Defense Department, and with the Cold War over we need something new to keep the wheels turning.”

 Hal continued to talk as Jason looked out the window in thought.
 He tried to focus on the day and the job ahead, but the past kept drawing him in.
-When did it all start to change? he wondered, the year started out really good, every weekend was a party, I was working toward my A.A.
-Jason then remembered how credit card bills suddenly piled up at around the same time the rent on the house he was sharing went up.
-When was that, he pondered, April?
-May?
-He then remembered how his parents let him move back home so he could pay off his debt quicker, and how he told himself, and everyone else, at the time that it was only to be temporary situation, and everyone agreed.
-But he also couldn’t help but be bothered by the idea that it was a step backward.
+When did it all start to change? he wondered, the year started out really good, every weekend was a party, I was working toward my AA degree.
+Jason then remembered how credit card bills suddenly piled up at around the same time the rent on the house he was sharing with friends went up.
+When was that, he tried to recall, March?
+April?
+He then remembered how his parents let him move back home so he could pay off his debt quicker, and how he told himself, and everyone else, that it was only a temporary situation, and everyone agreed.
+But he also couldn’t help being bothered by the idea that it was a step backward.

 Jason leaned back in his seat and rested his arm on the window frame.
-Did my life already hit its peak? he worried, and does that mean all downhill from here?
-His memory searched from the beginning of the year onward, then focused on a company meeting at his last job, not long after he moved back home, but when life were still happy.
-That was a good day, he thought.
+Did my life already hit its peak? he wondered.
+Is it all downhill from here?
+His memory searched from the beginning of the year onward.
+He thought back to a company meeting at his last job, not long after he moved back home, but when things were still good.
+That was some day, he thought.
 They said everything was looking up, and the future was only going to get better.
 We were true believers.

 ©2016 Robert Kirkendall